AnnikaTjuka/annikatjuka.github.io/index.md

 May.
 With Lena Weißmann and Kilu von Prince. _[Habitual aspect as a property of text spans.](/slides/tjuka2019_habitual_textspans_LTCworkshop.pdf)_ 9th Language & Technology Conference, Poznań, Poland.

-May. (invited speaker) _Finding patterns - How to discover part-whole relations in cross-linguistic data._ Max Planck Institute for the Science of Human History, Jena, DE.
+May. (job talk) _Finding patterns - How to discover part-whole relations in cross-linguistic data._ Max Planck Institute for the Science of Human History, Jena, DE.

-March. (invited speaker) _The cognitive foundation of body-part metaphors._ Max Planck Institute for Psycholinguistics, Nijmegen, NL.
+March. (job talk) _The cognitive foundation of body-part metaphors._ Max Planck Institute for Psycholinguistics, Nijmegen, NL.

 **2018**